 You will want to use oil with a high smoke point.
 This is basically the temperature you can fry at until the oil starts to break down and burn.
-I usually like to use common soy based vegetable, canola, or peanut oil.
+Therefore, I usually like to use common soy-based vegetable, canola, or peanut oil.
 All three will have a smoke point higher than the 400 degrees we will be cooking at.
 If you have an electric deep fryer by all means use it.
-The problem you may run into is many will not heat the oil to 400 degrees.
-I find that a large cast iron skillet or Dutch oven with a long stem thermometer work just as well and I actually find clean up much easier.
+However, I find that a large cast-iron skillet or Dutch oven with a long stem deep-fry thermometer work just as well and I actually find clean up much easier.

 - 1 stick of butter